 - the UE to which it is connected, is capable of providing some intended operation such as transmitting and/or receiving without the ancillary equipment (i.e. it is not a sub-unit of the main equipment essential to the main equipment basic functions).

-Channel bandwidth: [The RF bandwidth supporting a single NR RF carrier with the transmission bandwidth configured in the uplink or downlink of a cell.
-The channel bandwidth is measured in MHz and is used as a reference for transmitter and receiver RF requirements.]
+Channel bandwidth: The RF bandwidth supporting a single NR RF carrier with the transmission bandwidth configured in the uplink or downlink of a cell.
+The channel bandwidth is measured in MHz and is used as a reference for transmitter and receiver RF requirements.

 Enclosure port: Physical boundary of the apparatus through which electromagnetic fields may radiate or impinge.
 In the case of integral antenna equipment, this port is inseparable from the antenna port.